 - Incorrect engine assembly (bearings too loose), loose or broken connecting rod bolts, or abusive driving.

 If the bearings are badly worn, damaged or loose, replacing the bearings may buy you some time.
-Furthermore, If the bearings are badly worn or damaged, the crankshaft will probably have to be reground.
+But, if the bearings are badly worn or damaged, the crankshaft will probably have to be reground.

-So, A heavier knocking sound that gets louder as engine (RPM)s pick up; can point to a rod knock or main bearing knock.
-Also, The pistons’ connecting rods utilize bearings at their connections to the crankshaft; and in the event of extreme wear or low oil levels these bearings can develop; “slap” and wear to a point where they loosen up at the crankshaft.
+So, a heavier knocking sound, that gets louder, as engine (RPM)s pick up.
+Usually, points to a rod knock or main bearing knock.
+Also, the pistons’ connecting rods, utilize bearings at their connections to the crankshaft.
+So, in the event of extreme wear or low oil levels, these bearings can develop, “slap”.
+And, wear to a point where they loosen up at the crankshaft.

-The main bearings for the crankshaft can also develop the same problem; and it’s a problem that won’t get better on its own.
-Finally, that tick or knock is going to escalate to a point where there’s only one recourse;—a complete engine rebuild.
+The main bearings for the crankshaft, can also develop the same problem.
+And, it’s a problem that won’t get better on its own.
+Finally, that engine knocking ticking noise is going to escalate, to a point where, there’s only one recourse.
+And, that might be, a complete engine rebuild.